lolxxxx/Hcr2-customization-script/README.md

 A script for gg that can add any customization in-game for hill climb racing 2.

 # Patch notes
-[v1.2.5]
+[v1.2.6]
-* added the "Marzipan Allspice" skin (1.54.2)
+* added the "Drizzle" skin (1.54.3)
-* added the "Cookie" CCEV paint (1.54.2)
+* added the "Lunar" moonlander paint (1.54.3)

 # Functionality
-Works for latest version of hcr2 (1.54.2 armv64) without risk of getting banned.
+Works for latest version of hcr2 (1.54.3 armv64) without risk of getting banned.
 Can be used on both new and existing accounts.

 * all skins
 * all paints